Table of Contents

 - Mud therapies are exceptionally good & aid in reducing headaches, insomnia, hypertension, migraines as well as digestive dysfunctions by overcoming tension and strain.

-- These therapies are used for curing several skin diseases like eczema and psoriasis by enhancing blood circulation and toning up the skin.
+- This therapy can cure several skin diseases like eczema and psoriasis by enhancing blood circulation and toning up the skin.

 - Heated mud packs are beneficial in relieving joint pains and muscle stiffness.